NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Project Structure/Week 1 - ML Strategy.md

 The Avoidable Bias is for the distance between "Human" and "Training".
 And the "Variance" is the different between training and dev set.

+### Define Human Level Performance
+Human-level error is a proxy for Bayes Error